-Imputations for Release 2.3.0 of the first two waves of SHARE had already incorporated significant changes with respect to those for earlier releases.
-The changes included, among other things, the use of information from wave 2 about wave 1 variables (e.g. with respect to employment, education) and the refinement of the statistical procedures used during the imputation process.
-The imputations for wave 2 included some wrong variable labels that have already been fixed with a minor update on December, 10th, 2009.
+Imputations for Release 2.3.0 of the first two waves of SHARE incorporate significant changes with respect to those for earlier releases.
+The changes include, among other things, the use of information from wave 2 about wave 1 variables (e.g. with respect to employment, education) and the refinement of the statistical procedures used during the imputation process.
+A more detailed description of the SHARE imputation methodology will be released shortly, while a briefer treatment can be found in Christelis (2008).